msv-lab/llm-play/README.md

 In this tree, `question1_4ae91f5bd6090fb6.md` contains the prompt; `0_0.md`, ..., `9_9.md` are the samples.
 In `5_3.md`, `5` is the sample identifier, and `3` is the identifier of its equivalence class.
 The sample file extension can be specified using the `--extension` options, e.g. `--extension py`.

-The data can also be stored in CSV and JSON formats.
-Please see [Data Formats](#data-formats) for details.
+The data can also be stored in CSV and JSON formats (see [Data Formats](#data-formats)).

 Multiple prompt files can be specified as inputs, e.g. using all `*.md` files in the current directory:

     llm-play --prompt *.md --output samples

 When the argument of `--prompt` is a directory, all `*.md` files are loaded from this directory non-recursively.
 If the query originates from a file, the prompt will adopt the file's name (excluding the extension) as its label.
 When a query is supplied through stdin or as a command-line argument, the label is empty.

-Several outputs can be specified at the same time, e.g.
+Multiple outputs can be specified at the same time, e.g.

     --output samples samples.json